Social Psychology Network

 • SPN Mentor

 Stephanie Shields' research is at the intersection of the psychology of emotion, the psychology of gender, and feminist psychology.
 She studies how emotional experience is represented in language and how it is reflected in bodily signs and symptoms of emotion.
 Her current work focuses on questions concerning when, why, and how emotion and emotionality are explicitly labeled in everyday situations, especially in the workplace.
 She also studies the social context of psychological research, especially the history of the psychology of women and gender, and women's participation in American psychology.
-She is president of the Society for the Psychology of Women.
+She is also interested in intersectionality theory and how social psychological research can be more responsive to this perspective.
+Her experiential learning tool, WAGES (http://wages.la.psu.edu/), illustrates the cumulative effect of apparently minor biases in the academic workplace.

 Primary Interests: